-Yes this is pushing first home buyers out of apartments in the center of the city, but ask your self when was a first home buyer ever able to purchase in the CBD?
-1851, Melbourne’s population was 25,000, a flag pole on the hill of now “flagstaff gardens” is the signaling station to ships arriving to harbor and where by the type of flags raised aloft you could hazard a guess at what goods she carried.
+Yes this is pushing first home buyers out of apartments in the centre of the city, but ask your self when was a first home buyer ever able to purchase in the CBD?1851, Melbourne’s population was 25,000, a flag pole on the hill of now “flagstaff gardens” is the signalling station to ships arriving to harbour and where by the type of flags raised aloft you could hazard a guess at what goods she carried.

 1880, Melbourne population was 280,000 30 years of gold the gold rush has done us well – The year is now 1881, population is 450,000 Melbourne is the second biggest city in the British Empire, “Flagstaff hill” is now “Flagstaff Gardens” the trees are freshly planted and paths are being constructed and flower beds are blooming and there is a man on a soap box crying out that his kids can not buy their first home in the city and that they have to purchase in the outer suburbs of Carlton / Collingwood …..

 My advice to any young purchasers, invest where you can afford, and rent where you want to live.
 And for the rest of you intrepid investors, I wish you “Calm seas and Smooth skies”.